Fairlawn (Kokomo, Indiana)

-The Fairlawn Neighborhood in Kokomo, Indiana is an almost entirely residential neighborhood in the center of the city.
+Fairlawn is a neighborhood in Kokomo, Indiana.
+The neighborhood is located south of downtown, and is almost entirely residential in character.

 History

-Little is known about Fairlawn, or its start, however it can be seen on city maps as far back as the early 1900s.
-It is now recognized as an official neighborhood though according to the city and their Kokomo City-Line Trolley transportation maps.
+Little is known about the start of Fairlawn, however it can be seen on city maps as far back as the early 1900s.
+It is now recognized as an official neighborhood according to the city and their Kokomo City-Line Trolley transportation maps.

 Geography

 The neighborhood is bounded by Ohio to the east, Home Avenue / Apperson Way to the west, east Defenbaugh Street to the south and Markland Avenue to the North.
-Major roadways traversing through the Fairlawn Neighborhood include Markland Avenue (Indiana State Road 22) running east and west and Home Avenue and Apperson Way traveling north and south.
-Jay Street is also semi-important with it having a stop light on it on Markland Avenue.
+Major roadways traversing through Fairlawn include Markland Avenue (Indiana State Road 22) running east and west and Home Avenue and Apperson Way traveling north and south.